DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230110-res-usage.md

 It should be noted that: VPA is not yet ready for production, and you need to understand the impact of resource adjustment on applications before using it.

-####CA
+#### CA

-CA is also an automatic scaling function in Kubernetes, which can dynamically adjust the number of nodes according to the resource usage of the cluster.
+CA is also an automatic scaling feature in Kubernetes, which can dynamically adjust the number of nodes according to the resource usage of the cluster.
 CA monitors the resource usage of the cluster and automatically adjusts the number of nodes according to the set threshold.
 For example, if the CPU usage of the cluster exceeds a threshold, the CA will increase the number of nodes;
 If the CPU usage of the cluster falls below a threshold, the CA reduces the number of nodes.